Welcome to today's edition of the Rush 24-7 podcast.

 Now, there is a reason, ladies and gentlemen.

-I mean, if you if you really are obsessed about this and you really, really, really, really, really want to be fair, then you might be able to make the case that we ought not call ISIL or ISIS Islamists, because some of our supposed allies in the war on terror are Islamists, like Jordan, uh, Saudi Arabia and so forth.
+And we ought not call ISIL or ISIS Islamists because some of our supposed allies in the war on terror are Islamists, like Jordan, Saudi Arabia, and so forth.

-But if you if you want to go to that, you know, it been over backwards to be fair, and they don't want to insult some of our allies.
+But if you want to go that route, you know, they've been over backwards to be fair, and you don't want to insult some of our allies.

-Um that that's why the the nomenclature of Islamic extremists, if you want to differentiate, because Jordan clearly is not extreme Islam, uh, at least not uh in the government of King Abdullah.
+That's why the nomenclature of Islamic extremists, if you want to differentiate, because Jordan clearly is not extreme Islam, at least not in the government of King Abdullah.

-Saudi Arabia, I mean, they they get to play both sides of this.
+Saudi Arabia, I mean, they get to play both sides of this.

-They they get to occupy the reasonable Saudis, the allied Saudis, the other side of it.
+They get to occupy the reasonable Saudis, the allied Saudis.

-So regardless, everybody knows that the reason we're not calling it Islamist extremism is nothing to do with not offending Jordan or Saudi Arabia.
+So regardless, everybody knows that the reason we're not calling it Islamist extremism has nothing to do with not offending Jordan or Saudi Arabia.

-One of the reasons is they're trying to tell everybody that we've we've vanquished them by vanquishing Al-Qaeda.
+One of the reasons is they're trying to tell everybody that we've vanquished them by vanquishing al-Qaeda.

-But I mean, look to me, I don't know.
+But I mean, to me, I don't know.

 Sometimes this can't help but laugh.